Futile game

 In game theory, a futile game is a game that permits a draw or a tie when optimal moves are made by both players.
 An example of this type of game is the classical form of Tic-tac-toe, though not all variants are futile games.
-The term also does not apply to intransitive games, such as iterated prisoner's dilemma or rock–paper–scissors, in which there is no path to a draw or every strategy in the game can be beaten by another strategy.
+The term does not apply to intransitive games, such as iterated prisoner's dilemma or rock–paper–scissors, in which there is no path to a draw or every strategy in the game can be beaten by another strategy.